FFTYYY/YText/docs-proj/docs-proj/content/en/docs/prologue/getstarted/index.md

 The left part is the editing area, where we can write texts and add theorems.
 When pressing ctrl+s, the printer (on the right) will be updated:
 ![img-2](pic2.png)

+The full code of the example in this page can be found [here](https://github.com/FFTYYY/YText/tree/master/example/example1).